aronsky/esphome-components/components/ble_adv_controller/README.md

 # ble_adv_controller

+## Goal and requirements
+The goal of this component is to build a hardware proxy [ESPHome based](https://esphome.io/) in between Home Assistant and Ceiling Fans and Lamps controlled using Bluetooth Low Energy(BLE) Advertising.
+If your Ceiling Fan or lamp is working with one of the following Android App, then you should be able to control it:
+* LampSmart Pro or FanLamp Pro (tested against Marpou Ceiling Light / IRALAN Lamp and Fan)
+* ZhiJia (tested against aftermarket LED drivers)

+This component is an [ESPHome external component](https://esphome.io/components/external_components.html).
+In order to use it you will need to have:
+* A basic knowledge of [ESPHome](https://esphome.io/).
+A good entry point is [here](https://esphome.io/guides/getting_started_hassio.html).
+* The [ESPHome integration](https://www.home-assistant.io/integrations/esphome/) in Home Assistant
+* An [Espressif](https://www.espressif.com/) microcontroller supporting Bluetooth v4, such as any [ESP32](https://www.espressif.com/en/products/socs/esp32) based model.
+You can find some for a few dollars on any online marketplace searching for ESP32.

+When the setup will be completed you will have a new ESPHome device available in Home assistant, exposing standard entities such as:
+* Light(s) entity allowing the control of Color Temperature and Brightness
+* Fan entity allowing the control of Speed ( 3 or 6 levels) and direction forward / reverse
+* Button entity, for pairing

-## Known issues
+## Known Limitations

-* Only tested with Marpou Ceiling CCT light, and a certain aftermarket LED driver (definitely doesn't support RGB lights currently, but that could be added in the future).
-* ZhiJia based lights pairing functionality hasn't been tested - if controlling a light that's been paired using the ZhiJia app doesn't work, please let me know.
-Unpairing will definitely not work (not supported in the app).
+The technical solution implemented by manufacturers to control those devices is `BLE Advertising` and it comes with limitations:
+* The communication is unidirectional meaning any change done by one of the controlling element will never be known by the other elements: for example if you switch on the light using the remote, then neither Home Assistant nor the phone App will know it and will then not show an updated state.
+* Each command needs to be maintained for a given `duration` which is customizable by configuration but has drawbacks:
+  * If the value is too small, the targetted device may not receive it and then not process the command
+  * If the value is too high, each command is queued one after the other and then sending commands at a high rate will make the controller go wild.
+  * The use of ESPHome light `transitions` is highly discouraged (and deactivated by default) as it generates high command rate.
+* Some commands are the same for ON and OFF, working as a Toggle in fact.
+Sending high rate commands will cause the mix of ON and OFF commands and result in flickering and desynchronization of states.

 ## How to try it

-1. Create an ESPHome configuration that references the repo (using `external_components`)
+1. As a preliminary step, be sure to be able to create a base ESPHome configuration from the ESPHome Dashboard, install it to your ESP32, have it available in Home Assistant and be able to access the logs (needed in case of issue).
+This is a big step if you are new to ESPHome but on top of [ESPHome doc](https://esphome.io/guides/getting_started_hassio.html) you will find tons of tutorial on the net for that.
+2. Add to your up and running ESPHome configuration the reference to this repo ([ESPHome external component](https://esphome.io/components/external_components.html))
-2. Add a lamp controller `ble_adv_controller` specifying its ID to be referenced by entities it controls.
-The ID is the referenced used to pair with the device: if it is changed the device needs to be re-paired with the new ID.
+3. Add a lamp controller `ble_adv_controller` specifying:
+   * its `id` to be referenced by entities it controls.
+The `id` is also the reference used to pair with the device: if it is changed the device needs to be re-paired with the new `id`.
+   * its `encoding`, this is fully known from the controlling app, see the possible values in the examples below.
+   * its `variant`, this is the version of the encoding. keep the default value (last version) as a first step.
-3. Add one or several light or fan entities to the configuration with the `ble_adv_controller` platform
+4. Add one or several light or fan entities to the configuration with the `ble_adv_controller` platform
-4. Add a `pair` configuration button to ease the pairing action from HA
+5. Add a `pair` configuration button to ease the pairing action from HA
-5. Build the configuration and flash it to an ESP32 device (since BLE is used, ESP8266-based devices are a no-go)
-6. Add the new ESPHome node to your Home Assistant instance
+6. Install and flash the ESP32 device
-7. Use the newly created button to pair with your light (press the button withing 5 seconds of powering it with a switch).
+7. Use the newly created button to pair with your light (press the button withing 5 seconds of powering it with a switch, the same way you would have done with the phone app).
+If the pairing works you should be able to control your light / fan from Home Assistant.
+If you are sure you followed the pairing procedure but you are **NOT** able to control ityour lamp from Home Assistant it means your Lamp is not using the latest version of the encoding, and that you will have to specify another `variant`, see the possible values in the examples.
+Once specified, go back to step 6.
-6. Enjoy controlling your BLE light with Home Assistant!
+8. Enjoy controlling your BLE light with Home Assistant!

+## Known issues and not implemented or tested features

+* Does not support RGB lights for now, request it if needed.
+* ZhiJia encoding v0 and v1 have not been tested (as no end user available to test it and help debugging) and then may not work.
+Contact us if you have such device and we will make it work together!
+* Zhijia Fan feature has not been tested yet (same as previous).

 ## Example configuration: basic lamp using ZhiJia encoding v2 and Pair button